scheibling/py-pax8/README.md

 * <strike>Encrypted Access Token Caching</strike> (To Do)
 * <strike>Automatic rate limiting</strike> (To Do)

+### API Token Caching
+The API token received from Pax8 in exchange for the client_id and secret is a relatively long-lived token, so the option for caching it to disk exists (and in the future also to redis and memcache).
+This is not done by default for security reasons, but can be enabled by setting the cache_token parameter to true and setting the cache_location parameter to where you want the file to be saved.
+The token is currently **not** encrypted, so it is recommended to only use this option if you are the only user of the machine.
+The default save location is in the users home folder.

 ### API Resources
 Struck resources are not yet implemented.
 Resources marked Experimental are a part of the undocumented Pax8 API, see more information below.
 * <b> ```client.Company ```</b>